MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/reference.md

 ms.assetid: 5ae8e953-0465-487b-81dd-54a85c904daf
 ---

-# UWP on Xbox One API reference
+# Xbox Device Portal REST API

-This section contains reference topics for the UWP on Xbox One APIs.
+This section contains reference topics for the Xbox Device Portal REST API, used to remotely configure and manage your console.

 | URI        | Description |
 |------------|-------------|